MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 For more information about the Windows integrity levels, see [What is the Windows Integrity Mechanism?](https://msdn.microsoft.com/library/bb625957.aspx)

-To configure this advanced setting so that the scanner runs with a medium integrity level rather than a low integrity level, enter the following strings:
+To configure this advanced setting so that the scanner runs with an integrity level that's automatically assigned by Windows (a standard user account runs with a medium integrity level), enter the following strings:

 - Key: **ProcessUsingLowIntegrity**